1962 San Diego Chargers season: Week 14: vs. Boston Patriots

 A weak offensive performance hampered the Chargers in a narrow defeat.
-Stymied by three turnovers and an inconsistent passing attack, San Diego snapped the ball in Patriots territory on only three of their first eleven possessions, encompassing three and a half quarters.
+Stymied by three turnovers, San Diego snapped the ball in Patriots territory on only three of their first eleven possessions, which encompassed three and a half quarters.
 Blair made a pair of 42-yard field goals, but they trailed 20–6.
 The defense then recovered a fumble at the Boston 11.
-McDougall scored three plays later, and new backup quarterback Keckin passed to Kocourek for a two point conversion.
+McDougall scored three plays later, and new backup quarterback Keckin passed to Kocourek for a two-point conversion.
 However, an onside kick failed, and San Diego went three-and-out on their final possession.

-Neither team moved the ball easily – the Chargers were outgained 287–187.
+Neither team moved the ball easily; the Chargers were outgained 287–187.
 Buncom set up one of Blair's field goals with an interception.
 By going for two when down by eight, the Chargers became one of the first teams to try a situational tactic that would become popular decades later.